USEFUL INFORMATION: Short introduction to bash

 touch empty_file.txt

-You can also easily create new file using the right bottom panel or using file > New File > Text File
+But you can easily create new file using the right bottom panel or using file > New File > Text File

 • Create a text file and name it toto.txt,